sdimi/Step2heart/readme.md

 </p>
 </details>

 **This repository**.
-We provide the necessary code to reproduce the experiments of our paper [1].
-Unfortunately we cannot share the entire dataset due to privacy limitations that safeguard health data, however we provide some samples (see below).
-The main pre-training input is a wrist device which recorded 60 Hz triaxial acceleration and the output is a chest ECG wearable device which measured heart rate in 15-second intervals.
+We provide the code to reproduce the experiments of the paper [1].
+We cannot share the entire dataset due to privacy limitations that safeguard health data, however we provide some real data samples (see below).
+The main pre-training input is a wrist device which recorded 60Hz triaxial acceleration and the output is a chest ECG wearable device which measured heart rate in 15-second intervals.
 For the downstream tasks, the most important outcome is VO2max (cardiorespiratory fitness), measured with a treadmil test.
 We have pre-processed the data by aligning and windowing all sensors in order to produce numpy vectors.
 Then, we train the proposed models on these vectors and extract embeddings for transfer learning with linear classifiers.

 ## 🛠️ Requirements
 The code is written in python 3.6.0.
 The main libraries needed to execute our code are as follows: